arc53/DocsGPT/CONTRIBUTING.md

 ```

 ### Workflow 📈 :
-- Fork repository <br>
+- Fork repository
-- Make the required changes on your forked version <br>
+- Make the required changes on your forked version
 - Commit those changes and submit those as a pull request so that it reflects on thr main repository.<br>

 ## Questions/collaboration